ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 <!-- xTO-DO: Discuss subnet and smart contract requirements of the solution as applicable to Arbitrum with Jordan Imran (Aragon) -->

+### Hypothesis<a name="hypothesis"></a>

+The current proposal hypothesizes that observable characteristics in social networks may provide an indication that establishing a DAO within a traditional organization or workplace assists in the recovery from and prevention of toxic environments or negative interpersonal interactions, as an aspect of a wider strategy.

 ### Methodology and Lifecycle<a name="methodology"></a>

 <!-- How--by what means-- will the solution be delivered? -->